One of the key benefits of numpy is its ability to perform operations on an entire array with a single operator or function call.

 z = b > c #[ True False False False]

-In each case, the arrays must be of compatible shape.
-Usually this means that they need to be the same shape (in this case, a 1 dimensional array of 4 elements), but there are broadcast rules that allow for other situations.
+The arrays must be of compatible shape.
+Usually this means that they need to be the same shape (in this case, a 1 dimensional array of 4 elements), but there are (broadcast rules)[/python-libraries/numpy/avoiding-loops/broadcasting/] that allow for other situations.

 Numpy also comes with a full set of mathematical functions that operate element-wise on arrays.
-For example, the square root function:
+In this case we use

 linspace to generate a set of time values

 t from 0 to 1, and then calculate an exponential decay